 I believe in the beauty of long walks or a cup of tea to unfold and share with another, and we need more of both.

 I believe we need to be better at communicating “with” rather than “at” each other.

-I believe we are connected in more ways than we could have imagined, that the world has gotten smaller, but the distance within the walls of own homes and workplaces have gotten larger.
+I believe we are connected in more ways than we could have imagined, that the world has gotten smaller, but the distance within the walls of own homes, workplaces and communities have gotten larger.